Listeners Club

 Barb was blessed with three grandchildren: Kaylan (Riley) Hines, Collin (Autumn) Hoskins, and Lake (Chloe) Hoskins, whom she loved dearly.
 In February of 2015, she was given her most special gift, her first great-grandson, Landry Hines.
 She spent countless hours with him and taking him on the most amazing adventures.
 Just when you thought she had no more love to give, along came four more: Ira, Kenlee, Charlie, and Ella.
 Her heart was overfilled with love for them.

-Barb is survived by her siblings: Marjorie Sarajew (John) of Watseka, Robert Bretz Jr. (Corrine) of Champaign, Sharon Bretz of Urbana, Brian Bretz (Cheryl) of Covington, Patricia Awayda of Urbana, and several beloved nieces and nephews.
+Barb is survived by her siblings: Marjorie Sarajew (John) of Watseka, John Gaff Jr. (Deana) of Memphis, Robert Bretz Jr. (Corrine) of Champaign, Sharon Bretz of Urbana, Brian Bretz (Cheryl) of Covington, Patricia Awayda of Urbana, and several beloved nieces and nephews.

 She was preceded in death by her parents, Robert Bretz Sr. and Marjorie Bretz, and her in-laws, Jack and Mona Silver.